 Q. Do I have to place my baby for adoption?

-Our staff and private counselors work with each resident so that she can determine the best plan for herself and for her child.
-Those who choose to make an adoption plan work with an attorney who provides his services free of charge.
+Our staff and private counselors work with each program participants so that she can determine the best plan for herself and for her child.
+Those who choose to make an adoption plan work with an attorney who provides the services free of charge to Lifehouse program participants.

 Q. Can I stay in school?

 Those young women who have not completed high school will work on obtaining their GED.
-For those with a high school diploma, employment is required, and many of our residents balance work with furthering their education.
+For those with a high school diploma, employment is required, and many of our program participants balance work with furthering their education.

 Q. How long can I stay there?

-Residents who continue to make progress in the program can stay up to four years.
+Program participants who continue to make progress in the program can stay up to four years.
 In addition to the maternity program, we have transitional apartments for women who are not yet ready to live independently.
-These apartments are open to qualified residents after they have given birth and are working full time, and/or going to school- whether they are parenting or have made an adoption plan.
+These apartments are open to qualified program participants after they have given birth and are working full time, and/or going to school- whether they are parenting or have made an adoption plan.